SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 <br />

-Around the same time, a member brought up that a student assistant of the dean of students affairs mentioned that our club was not liked by the school’s administrators.
+Around the same time, a member brought up that a student assistant of the dean of students affairs mentioned that our club was not liked by the school's administrators.
 Now I would say they disliked us for good reasons.
 Of course, we didn't produce good statistics, and we didn't win contests to add up to school pride.
 More importantly, I constantly reject feature requests in a way they could not understand.
 I once rejected the request to merge our account system with the school's system used to